Cisco-AMP/amp4e_splunk_events_input/HOW_TO.md

 * `release/` - classes for creating a package for release on Splunkbase.
 * `tests/` - stored all tests.

-## Guide to validate that eventing is working
+## Guide to validate that everything is working

   1. Go to New Input page and create input.
 Name and Stream Name fields are required.
 Index field - choose in which index would you like the events to appear.
 Event Types and Groups fields - choose for which event types and groups would you like the events to belong (leave empty to belong for all of them).